robtaylor/VACASK/README.md

 - circuit can be built programmatically or read by a custom parser
 - netlist parser with Spectre-like syntax

-Certain devices (independent voltage and current sources, linear controlled sources, and inductive coupling) are implemented as builtin devices because certain features needed by these devices are not available in OpenVAF or even Verilog-A.
+Certain devices (independent voltage and current sources, linear controlled sources, and inductive coupling) are implemented as builtin devices because certain features needed by these devices are not available in OpenVAF-reloaded or even Verilog-A.

 VACASK is being developed by Árpád Bűrmen at the EDA Laboratory, University of Ljubljana, Slovenia.
 It is written in C++20 and is free software released under the [GNU General Public License 3.0](LICENSE).